hoopdad/hoopdad.github.io/docs/cloud/_posts/2024-08-30-Monoliths-are-still-bad-even-in-Terraform.md

 - Project needs Windows Web App instead of Linux Function App - create a new app module, and re-use the rest
 - Project needs to re-use storage and identity - well, just re-use it.
 The application provides the glue in this mod anyways, so it can re-glue in any way it needs.
-- Advanced features of an Application Service Environment - you can create a new module fornthe ASE or provide variables to drive inclusion of those more expensive features.
+- Advanced features of an Application Service Environment - you can create a new module for the ASE or provide variables to drive inclusion of those more expensive features.
 Judgement call.

 What you didn't have to do was vigorously re-test the modules that didn't change.
 Those are in a known, good state.